 Friday 9:00 am - 12:00 pm SOLD OUT

-1098 Intermediate Patterned Brioche: Getting Started with Brioche
+1098 Intermediate Getting Started with Patterned Brioche

-Take plain brioche rib, mix in some increases and decreases, and what do you get?
+Take plain brioche rib, add increases and decreases and what do you get?
 Gorgeous patterning!
 Leaves and branches, feathers and faux cables: all created by increasing from one stitch to three (or five!) and decreasing from three (or five!) to one.
 Take this class to learn how to work these magic increases and decreases, to minimize bulk at the decrease points, and to choose the right decrease for the effect you want.
 Focus on working patterned brioche in a single color, avoiding the fuss of dealing with a second color.
 No prior brioche experience is necessary.
 You'll pick up tips for forming the fabric, following instructions, fixing mistakes, and casting on and binding off effectively.
 And you'll walk away with the start of a reversible scarf.

 Note: No prior experience with brioche is required.

 Friday 2:00 pm - 3:30 pm

 Experienced knitters know how to recover from mistakes.
 You, too, can be an experienced knitter.
 Learn the three essential recovery techniques: tink, drop, and frog.
 Practice on swatches and in simple situations to gain the confidence needed to tackle bigger disasters, and the ability to judge which technique to use when.